Amneisya/lolbot/README.md

 # lolbot
-A simple Python bot for Discord
+A simple Python bot for Discord.

 Enjoy!